 The shadow economy drives out legitimate industries that can't compete with the lower costs of illegal operations.
 Some black market players deliberately create shortages in legal goods to force people to purchase from them.

 Since the black market activities aren't taxed, the government loses revenue.
 These funds could have been used to provide services to the country's citizens.
 The underground market economic activity is not counted in government statistics.
 As a result, the country underestimates its gross domestic product.

 Workers don't receive benefits or legal protection.
 As a result, many are exploited.

 For example, increased drug use is one reason why the labor force participation rate has declined since 1999.
 Yale professor Alan Krueger did a study of prime-aged men who weren't in the labor force.
 Professor Krueger found that 20 percent of the LFPR decline for these men was caused by increased use of opioid medication between 1999 and 2015.
 Almost half of them take pain medication daily to treat chronic health conditions.
 One third were forced to take illegal heroin when their prescriptions ran out and they became addicted.

 Risks to Those Involved in the Transaction

-Both buyers and sellers risk punishment, including fines and jail time, for engaging in an illegal activity.
+Both buyers and sellers risk punishment, including fines and jail time, for engaging in illegal activity.
 If the good or service itself isn't illegal, then the tax evasion or theft is.